Skip to main content

 parallel_completeAfter parallel branches mergeNo

-sandbox_readyAfter the sandbox environment is createdNo
+sandbox_readyAfter the sandbox is initialized and readyYes

 sandbox_cleanupBefore the sandbox is torn downNo